 School Districts and Colleges Must Continue to Serve As Safe Zones; Student, Family & Staff Information Must Be Protected

-TRENTON – Senator Nia H. Gill has introduced a measure calling for the continued protection of undocumented students and families in New Jersey.
-The resolution expresses the Legislature’s intent that school districts and public institutions of higher education continue to act as safe zones, and that they protect the identities and data related to undocumented students, families and others who could be adversely affected by future federal policies or executive action resulting in the collection of personal information.
+The Senate Concurrent Resolution expresses the Legislature’s intent that school districts and public institutions of higher education continue to act as safe zones, and that they protect the identities and data related to undocumented students, families and others who could be adversely affected by future federal policies or executive action resulting in the collection of personal information.

-The senator’s call comes at a time of heightened concern amongst undocumented students and families about their security in the wake of the presidential election, and fears about the potential for impending action by Immigration and Customs Enforcement (ICE).
-As a result, cities across the nation have vowed to protect their residents.
-In New Jersey, Camden, Newark, Jersey City, Trenton, and Union City have demonstrated support for undocumented immigrants living in their communities and limiting the use of municipal resources to enforce federal immigration law.
+The senators’ call comes at a time of extreme concern amongst undocumented students and families about their security in the wake of the presidential election and recent actions cracking down on immigration and travel to the United States, as well as fears about the potential for action by Immigration and Customs Enforcement (ICE).